kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Calculus.md

 Functions can also be differentiated as **Linear** and **Non-Linear** functions.
 Linear functions models flatness and non-linear functions models curvature.

 <!--

-Introduction to Functions:
-Definition of a function.
-Understanding domains and ranges.

-Types of Functions:
-Linear functions.
 Quadratic functions.
 Exponential functions.
 Logarithmic functions.